-Signal analysis is complex; consequently, defect sizing tolerances and confidence levels can be difficult to determine and apply in practice.
+The complexity of signal analysis means that these sizing tolerances and confidence levels are difficult to determine and apply in practice.
 They have a major effect when assessing the significance of the defect, and when calculating corrosion growth rates from the results of multiple inspections over time.

-This paper describes how defect sizing tolerances and confidence levels are obtained by pigging companies, and compares standard and high resolution pigs.
-Probability theory is used by the authors to estimate the likelihood that a defect is smaller or deeper than the reported (by the pig) value for both standard and high resolution tools.
+This paper describes how sizing algorithms are constructed and how the quoted tolerances are derived.
+Probability theory can be used to estimate the likelihood that a defect is smaller or deeper than the reported value.